top of page

 Spirituality is love and kindness, to you and others.
 Simple and thats what life should be.

-Instead of claiming superiority, spirituality embraces everybody regardless of our beliefs, believer or non believer.
+Instead of claiming superiority, spirituality embrace everybody regardless of our beliefs and differences, believer or non believer.

-Spirituality is remembrance , unbecoming everything and returning to god and to our true self.
+Spirituality is remembrance , the unbecoming and the return to god and to our true self.

 Spirituality reminded us that we are all connected we are one.
-The very important basic forgotten for long time.
+The very important fundamental nature forgotten or ignored by many.

-Nobody is more or less than the other as we are all equal, the universe the god itself experiencing life in infinite realities and possibilities.
+Nobody is above or less than the other because we are all equal, the universe the god itself experiencing life in infinite realities and possibilities.

-Spirituality is about finding the god inside us, the same concept once echoed by Jesus himself.
+Spirituality invite us to find the god inside us, the same concept once echoed by Jesus himself.

 Luke 17:21- The kingdom of heaven is within you.

-Why go to places searching outside when god is right there in your heart.
+Why searching the outside when god is right there in our heart.

-He searched every places and religion and eventually found god in his heart.
+He searched every places and religions and eventually found god in his heart.

-God simply ask us to open our heart and embrace the light.
+God is simply asking us to open our heart and embrace the light.

 Love , compassion and understanding to each others are the way forward.